hytraumwood/Traum-Woodworking-Sops/SOP-blumStandardHingePlacement.md

 ## Exceptions- in any exception, *all* hinge placements must be dimensioned, for shop clarity.

 - If a hinge interferes with a rollout, shelf, or interior component, move the offending hinge.
-In this case, *all* hinge placements must be dimensioned for shop clarity.
 - If there is a rollout at the bottom of the cabinet, move the bottom hinge to **4.5"** from the bottom of the door; others should be evenly spaced.
 - If a sink cabinet has an apron on the interior, move the top hinge to **1" below the bottom of the apron panel**.
 Add a second hinge **2.5" below the top hinge**, then evenly space remaining hinges.
 - If **door width exceeds door height**, add a second hinge at the top, placed **2.5" below the top hinge**, and evenly space remaining hinges.